JennEYoon/learn-mldl/tasks-learn.md

 #### Present to meetup -- deeplearning.ai class1 wk2, class4 wk1.
    * pose as alternative to cs231n
    * Both Colleen Chen and Peter will not make it today.
+   * Chris Maleck is also absent - so no one who did the project will be there!!!